Authentication

 - Advice Provider — supplying auxiliary data during proof generation

-- Patterns & Security — access control, rate limiting, and anti-patterns
+- Patterns — access control, rate limiting, and anti-patterns